Gravitational Lens Time Delay Calculator

 | 1.0 |

-This calculator is best understood as an educational and order-of-magnitude tool.
+The interpretation of this point-mass gravitational lens estimate is straightforward: it is an educational and order-of-magnitude tool, not a full strong-lensing pipeline.
 It assumes a single isolated point-mass lens, the thin-lens approximation, and the standard analytic expression for the delay between the two images produced by that lens.
-Those assumptions are often good enough to understand scaling behavior, but they are not a full model of a real strong-lensing system.
+Those assumptions are often good enough to understand scaling behavior, but they are not a complete model of a real strong-lensing system.

 In actual observations, the lens is usually a galaxy or galaxy cluster with an extended mass profile rather than a true point mass.
 Real systems may include dark matter halos, stars, gas, ellipticity, external shear from neighboring structures, and line-of-sight mass contributions.
 Those effects can shift image positions, change magnifications, and alter the delay relative to the simple point-mass prediction.
 For precision cosmology, astronomers therefore fit more detailed lens models to imaging, spectroscopy, and time-series data.

-The main limitation is that a point-mass lens is an idealization.
+The limitations of this gravitational lens time delay estimate come directly from the simplicity of the point-mass model.
 It is excellent for learning and for rough scaling estimates, but it should not be used as a final scientific model for a real lensed quasar or supernova without further analysis.
 If you need publication-grade results, you should use a lens model that includes the actual mass profile, image geometry, and cosmological distances inferred from the observed system.

 The calculator also expects physically sensible positive inputs.
 The mass must be greater than zero, the impact parameter must be positive, and the lens redshift cannot be negative.
 Very small values of correspond to near-perfect alignment, where the two images become nearly symmetric and the delay can become small.
 Very large masses or extreme parameter choices can produce large outputs, but those values still reflect the assumptions of the simple model rather than the full complexity of nature.